-Distributions to PAA's Series A preferred unitholders.
-On August 14, 2020, PAA will pay a cash distribution of \$37 million (\$0.525 per unit) on its Series A preferred units outstanding as of July 31, 2020, the record date for such distribution for the period from April 1, 2020 through June 30, 2020.
+Distributions to our Series A preferred unitholders.
+On August 14, 2020, we will pay a cash distribution of \$37 million (\$0.525 per unit) on our Series A preferred units outstanding as of July 31, 2020, the record date for such distribution for the period from April 1, 2020 through June 30, 2020.
 See Note 9 to our Condensed Consolidated Financial Statements for details of distributions made during or pertaining to the first six months of 2020.

-Distributions to PAA's Series B preferred unitholders.
-Distributions on PAA's Series B preferred units are payable in cash semi-annually in arrears on the 15th day of May and November.
+Distributions to Series B preferred unitholders.
+Distributions on our Series B preferred units are payable in cash semi-annually in arrears on the 15th day of May and November.
 See Note 9 to our Condensed Consolidated Financial Statements for additional information.